ArthurPerry/ccv2-config/js-storefront/spartacusstore/README.md

 ## Background

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.10.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding